Kezzsim/yt-scripts/README.md

 ---

 This article is in a format that will look funny in textedit on your computer, please view it online by [clicking here](https://github.com/Kezzsim/yt-scripts).
 It will also be updated from time to time if you encounter issues using it.
+Just click on the file that says **CLICKME** before reading this document on your computer any further.

 ***Requirements***:
 MacOS